Self-refuting statements are also called self-defeating statements.

 is "Truth is relative."
 Again, it's an absolute statement

-the statement isn't true.
+the statement cannot be true.

-Self refuting statements don't need to be refuted, as such, since they
+Self-refuting statements don't need to be refuted, as such, since they

 do that themselves.
 However, they should be pointed out.
 Here's a few